 All Respondents are expected to comply with the assigned sanctions, responsive actions, and/or corrective actions within the timeframe specified by the final Decision-maker(s) (including the Appeal Chair/Panel).
 Failure to abide by the sanction(s)/action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from the College and may be noted on a student's official transcript.

-A suspension will only be lifted when compliance is achieved to the satisfaction of the Director of Title IX and Compliance.
+A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Director.

 DISABILITY ACCOMMODATIONS